Resonance based schemes for SPDEs: Duhamel iteration and decorated trees

 \begin{theorem} Assuming that the initial data $ v $ is in some $ H^n $, one can find a resonance discretisation $ U^{n,r}_k(t,v) $ in the flavour of \cite{B.S2022} such that

 where $ \msL^r_{\text{ {low}}}(T,n) $ is given as in \cite[Def.
 3.11]{B.S2022}. \end{theorem}

-\begin{remark} One can observe that the scheme requires the same regularity as classical schemes will require for an order $ r > 1$.
-This is due to certain iterated integrals where one cannot integrate exactly the resonance due to the presence of a stochastic term.
-We will describe this obstruction in the next section and we provide an iterated integral in Proposition\ref{counter_example} with the given local error.
-But, the low regularity is better at lower order $ (r \leq 1) $.
-We present several examples where this result is achieved such as NLS with multiplicative noise and the Manakov system.
-We refrain ourselves of recalling the definition of $ \msL^r_{\text{ {low}}}(T,n) $ as the number of iterated integrals is very small when $ r \leq 1 $ and also the proof will be very similar to stochastic NLS with multiplicative noise. \end{remark}
+\begin{remark} One can observe that the class of schemes introduced in Theorem~\ref{main_theorem_general} requires the same regularity as classical schemes for an order $ r > 1 $.
+This is due to particular iterated integrals for which one cannot evaluate the resonance integral explicitly due to the presence of a stochastic term.
+We will describe this obstruction in section~\ref{Sec::3} and provide an iterated integral in Proposition~\ref{counter_example} with the given local error.
+However, resonance schemes \textit{are} effective at orders lower than $ r\leq1 $.
+We present several examples demonstrating this result, such as the NLS with multiplicative noise and the Manakov system.
+We refrain from recalling the definition of $ \msL^r_{\text{ {low}}}(T,n) $, as the number of iterated integrals is small when $ r\leq 1 $ and the proof will be similar to that for the stochastic NLS with multiplicative noise. \end{remark}